 Jasper County resources:

-Johnston’s population continues to grow at an extraordinary pace.
-A special census revealed that the suburb has grown 18.4 percent since 2010 and has a population of more than 20,000.
+Johnston’s population continues to grow at an extraordinary pace, now exceeding 21,000.
 Many factors have contributed to the city’s growth: world-class schools, outstanding employers and high quality of life, to name just a few.
-In 2011, Johnston was recognized as the 13th Best Place in America to Live by CNN Magazine.
-Global businesses such as DuPont Pioneer and John Deere Financial Services are located in Johnston, to take advantage of the skilled talent pipeline and favorable business climate.
+In 2011, Johnston was recognized as the #13 Best Place in America to Live by CNN Magazine.
+Global businesses such as DuPont Pioneer and John Deere are located in Johnston, to take advantage of the skilled talent pipeline and favorable business climate.

 Welcome!
 Knoxville, located on the southeast side of the region, is a buzzing community of 7,000 residents.
 Just minutes from Lake Red Rock, Knoxville residents can enjoy walking and biking trails, hiking, fishing, swimming, kayaking, camping, birding and other outdoor recreation at the Lake and surrounding areas.
 Additionally, Knoxville is dubbed the Sprint Car Capital of the World — home to Knoxville Raceway and the National Sprint Car Hall of Fame and Museum.
 Find a calming connection to the great outdoors or fast-paced action in Knoxville — whichever suits you and your family best!
 Make Knoxville your next home.